darkyp/VSOLONURepair/README.md

 # ZTE / V-SOLUTION ONU Hardware Repair & Firmware Backup

 A complete teardown, hardware diagnostic, repair guide, and firmware dump analysis for V-SOLUTION / ZTE-derived GPON ONUs experiencing boot loop / brick issues caused by a bootstrap pin soldering defect.
+The problem occurs only on power up.
+Once the device boots succefully the problem will not appear except for non working leds until the next reboot.

 ---